IIP-Design/styled-block-builder/docs/index.md

 │
 ├── includes # Registering and implements all classes.
 │   │
-│   ├── class-activator.php # Plugin activation hooks.
+│   ├── class-activator.php # Hooks run when the plugin is activated.
-│   ├── class-deactivator.php # Plugin deactivation hooks.
+│   ├── class-uninstall.php # Hooks run when the plugin is deleted.
-│   ├── class-loader.php # Loader file, which imports and instantiates all needed classes.
+│   ├── class-loader.php # Loader file, which runs all needed action and filter hooks.
-│   └── class-style-blocks.php # Registers the Style_Blocks class and instantiates all required hooks.
+│   └── class-style-blocks.php # Registers the Style_Blocks class and imports/instantiates all the plugin's classes.
 │
 ├── public # All files pertaining to the frontend portion of the plugin.
 │   │
 │   ├── class-frontend.php # Registers and localizes frontend scripts and styles.
-│   └── blocks # React component library containing a directory for every block type.
+│   ├── blocks # Entry point for the frontend JS, uses the component-library to render out blocks on a page.
-│       ├── _shared # Elements shared across multiple block components.
+│   └── component-library # React component library containing a directory for every block type.
-│       └── blocks.js # Entry point for frontend JavaScript bundle, imports all block-specific scripts and styles.
+│       ├── lib # Transpiled code for distribution as a package │       └── src # Block components.
 │
 ├── assets # Static assets used throughout the plugin.
 ├── config # Plugin configuration files.